Flying solar | Pictures | Reuters

 Flying solar

-Solar Impulse 2, a solar powered airplane attempting a round-the-world flight, flies over Nagoya Airport after taking off from the airport to Hawaii, at Toyoyama town near Nagoya, central Japan, June 29, 2015.
-REUTERS/Kyodo

-The Solar Impulse 2 airplane is greeted by hula dancers after it landed at Kalaeloa airport after flying non-stop from Nagoya, Japan in Kapolei, Hawaii, July 3, 2015.
-REUTERS/Hugh Gentry
+The Nagano mountain area is pictured by Swiss pilot Andre Borschberg in the cockpit of the Solar Impulse 2 plane during the 7th leg of the round the world trip in this June 1, 2015 handout photograph released by Solar Impulse.
+REUTERS/Andre...more

+Chinese policemen stand guard next to the Solar Impulse 2 plane after it landed at Nanjing Lukou International Airport, Jiangsu province April 22, 2015.
+REUTERS/Stringer

-Swiss pilot Andre Borschberg takes a selfie in the Solar Impulse 2 plane during the 7th leg of the round the world trip, June 1, 2015.
-REUTERS/Andre Borschberg/Solar Impulse
+Swiss pilot Andre Borschberg takes a selfie in the Solar Impulse 2 plane during the 7th leg of the round the world trip in this June 1, 2015 handout photograph released by Solar Impulse.
+REUTERS/Andre Borschberg/Solar Impulse/Handout via Reuters

+Solar Impulse 2 -a solar powered plane- takes off in Nanjing, China May 31, 2015.
+REUTERS/Solar Impulse/Handout via Reuters

+The Solar Impulse 2 plane is seen on the tarmac before taking off at Chongqing Jiangbei International Airport, to fly to Nanjing in Jiangsu province, April 21, 2015.
+REUTERS/Stringer

 The Solar Impulse 2, a solar powered plane, circles above Nagoya airport in Japan before a planned landing, June 1, 2015.
 REUTERS/Thomas Peter